If something exists, chances are someone’s already turned it into a meme.

 Because most of them aren’t technically classical.
 In fact, they come from a whole mix of different periods.

-Think of Greek amphoras, Roman pottery, or sculptures like the Winged Victory of Samothrace or Aphrodite of Knidos.
+Think of Greek amphoras, Roman pottery and paintings, or sculptures like the Winged Victory of Samothrace or Aphrodite of Knidos.

 Then there’s Classicism, a style that pops up in various time periods, borrowing inspiration from the ideals of Classical antiquity.
 You’ll find it during the Renaissance (14th–17th century) and again in the Neoclassical movement (18th–19th century).